-Students should attain at least a B3 in Sec 2 Geography.
+Students should attain at least a B3 in Sec 2 G3 Geography.
 Students who intend to pursue Pure Geography subjects should note that the level of rigour is high and students must have a strong level of perseverance and good attitude to manage the subject.

 You can continue to pursue the Geography subject at greater depth at the 'A' Level.
-Students seeking admission to junior colleges (JCs) can include the Pure Geography grade for their L1R5 aggregate computation.
-To pursue a polytechnic diploma, the Pure Geography grade can count as one of the relevant subjects in computing the L1R4 aggregate.
+Students seeking admission to junior colleges (JCs) can include the Pure Geography grade for their L1R4 aggregate computation.
+To pursue a polytechnic diploma, the Pure Geography grade may count as a subject in computing the ELR2B2 aggregate.

-B. Additional Mathematics
+B. ADDITIONAL MATHEMATICS